5 Things to Help Children With Dyslexia

 Struggling with sequences can also be another key area that children can struggle with, I know myself that I can’t always copy out a sequence correctly, even if it’s written in front of me (eg phone numbers, long words etc)

-4. Logic and Sequencing Camels
+4. Logic and Sequencing Cards

-These logic camels and sequencing cards can help to train dyslexic children to take care following the sequence and to check them once complete.
+These logic and sequencing cards can help to train dyslexic children to take care following the sequence and to check them once complete.

 Finally, my last suggestion is something to help children learn to tell the time, I can remember trying to learn myself, and that it took a long time.
 This is again due to the sequencing, and can be a visual issues as well, as like word the numbers and markings can also wobble.
 This game is really good as the backgrounds are different colours, making seeing the hours much easier.
+This Early learn Center time telling lotto game is great educational fun.